iluvjava/Maths/Notebook 2.0 obsidian/MATH --- Unexplored/NOTES/INVESTIGATIONS JUL 23 2023.md

 ---
 ### **Convex Sets are Measurable**

 Let $C\subseteq \mathbb R^n$ be a convex set, it can be decomposed into 2 disjoin set $C = C^\circ \sqcup \partial C$, the interior of a set is an open set, hence it's measurable, we show that, the boundary of the set, must have a measure of zero, hence, a measurable sets.
 Therefore, the whole set is measurable.
-In this proof, the following things are utlized:
+In this proof, the following things are utilized:

 1. $C = C^\circ \sqcup \partial C$.
 This should be done with basic topology.
 2. Open sets in $\mathbb R^n$ are measurable sets.
 Prop 2.20 in \[1\].